yuandra/2016-04-07-data-acquisition-cleaning/open-refine-05-basic.md

 ### Exercise

-- Search the column height for a size in m.
+- Put a text facet in column height
 - change it to milimeters
-- select only the one with the m
 - don't forget to add the "mm" at the end to make it the same format with other
 - use functions such as substring, round, value, toNumber
 - you can add string by using the operator "+"